-- the HEE Horus ePortfolio for the UKFPO in England is managed by a project and technical team within HEE and is overseen by the UK Foundation Programme Office (UKFPO).
+- the Horus ePortfolio for the foundation programme in England is managed by a project and technical team within HEE, and is overseen by the UKFPO.

 - the 4 nation recruitment subgroup oversees all the recruitment and selection processes.
 It ensures these meet regulators standards, and that they are equitable and fair.
 This group reviews any changes or adaptations to the processes, and any issues, risks and mitigations

 - recruiting to the Foundation Programme and Academic Foundation Programme and curriculum delivery through the UK Foundation Programme Office

 - and to specialties through national recruitment offices.